Peter D’Attoma, president, DaVinci Custom Travel & Tours

-Located 12 miles southeast of Pozzuoli and about 20 miles from Naples, Ischia rose from the Tyrrhenian Sea from hundreds of volcanic explosions.
-Ferries and hydrofoils from both ports reach Casamicciola Terme and Ischia Porto, which is Ischia’s major gateway and tourist hub.
-The approximate time by ferry from Naples to Ischia is one hour and a half.
-From Capri there are daily hovercraft crossings that take approximately 40 minutes and from Pozzuoli it is just a little over one hour.
+The island sits 19 kilometers southeast of Pozzuoli and 33 kilometers from Naples.
+Ferries and hydrofoils from both ports reach Casamicciola Terme and Ischia Porto, Ischia’s major gateway and tourist hub.
+Travel by ferry from Naples to Ischia takes about one and one half hours.
+From Capri, there are daily hovercraft crossings that take about 40 minutes, and from Pozzuoli it is just a little over one hour.

 ISCHIA’S BEST BEACHES

->Spiaggia dei Maronti – This is a long sandy beach that is very popular.
+>Spiaggia dei Maronti – This is a long, sandy beach that is very popular.
 You can reach it by bus from Barano, by water taxi from Sant’Angelo or on foot along the path leading east from Sant’Angelo.

-Lo Scoglio, located on the Via Cava Ruffano 58, Sant’Angelo, this restaurant is dramatically located jutting out over the sea beside a picture –perfect cove.
+Lo Scoglio, located on the Via Cava Ruffano 58, Sant’Angelo.
+This restaurant is dramatically located jutting out over the sea beside a picture –perfect cove.
 This is a great place to watch the sunset and enjoy its fresh seafood.